israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 1. b
 2. c

+Note that the function in line (1) is free to ignore arguments.

 - `map` creates a new array by applying a function to each element of an existing array:

 #### Function object